- Learning about Vincent van Gogh and his work

 Impressionism, Post-Impressionism, reproduction, swirling, blending

-Go to Google Art Project to see examples of Van Gogh's paintings.
+Click here to see three examples of Van Gogh's paintings.
 Almost every year there is a wall calendar for sale with examples of his paintings to share with the children.

 The Life of Vincent van Gogh